-- Sensory - Loss of skin sensation will be observed over the anterior and posterior surfaces of the medial third of the hand and the medial one and a half fingers. - Vasomotor Changes - The skin areas involved in sensory loss are warmer and drier than normal because of the arteriolar dilatation and absence of sweating resulting from loss of sympathetic control.
+- Sensory - Loss of skin sensation will be observed over the anterior and posterior surfaces of the medial third of the hand and the medial one and a half fingers.

+• Vasomotor Changes for areas that are supplied

+• The skin areas involved in sensory by loss are warmer and drier than normal because of the arteriolar dilatation and absence of sweating resulting from loss of sympathetic control.